-Liu et al. first comprehensively elaborated the influence of different synthetic organic polymers including positive, neutral, or negative polymers on hydrogels.^[31a] They pointed out that addition of positively charged SYBR Green to the neutral or negatively charged gels resulted in an intense yellow background fluorescence, while by introducing a little positively charged allylamine monomer, the background fluorescence was significantly reduced.
-This is because the state of DNA changes from unfolded to strong bind to the gel backbone and a strong repulsion between positively charged SYBR Green and the positively charged gel backbone, as illustrated in Figure 6.
+Liu and co-workers first comprehensively elaborated the influence of different synthetic organic polymers including positive, neutral, or negative polymers on hydrogels.^[31a] They pointed out that addition of positively charged DNA-specific fluorescent dye (SYBR Green) to the neutral or negatively charged gels resulted in an intense yellow background fluorescence, while by introducing a little positively charged allylamine monomer, the background fluorescence was significantly reduced.
+This is because the state of DNA changes from unfolded to strong binding to the gel backbone and a strong repulsion between positively charged SYBR Green and the positively charged gel backbone, as illustrated in Figure 6.
 Therefore, most strategies adopted neutral monomer because it general offers more diversity of DNA structures.